MiamiOH-CSE274/02_Cpp/README.md

 #### 4. If I have a variable declared as `int x`, how do I find out what memory address that variable is stored at?
 You can use the '&' operator, which returns the address of the variable created by a pointer.
 #### 5. If I want a variable `p` that can store the address of an int, what type should I declare `p` to be?
 You should declare p to be an int*.
+The '*' operator denotes that the variable stores the address of an int.
+If 'p' is declared as a regular int, it will not store the address fr the int.
 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?
 We need 'delete' in C++ to manage data and allow programs to be more efficient.
 If you do not delete variables or pointers when they are no longer needed the program will slow down and be less efficient.
 In Java, there was "Garbage Collection" where unused data is disposed of when the program no longer needs it.
 In C++, it is the programmer's job to manage data leakage and overall efficiency, which could not be done with out 'delete'.
 #### 7. What is one question about C++ that you would like me to explain in class?